-Yes, in June 2011, the Texas governor signed into law a bill that requires public disclosure of the chemicals that are used to perform hydraulic fracturing, or "fracking," in the state of Texas.
+Yes, in June 2011, the Texas governor signed into law a bill that requires public disclosure of the chemicals that are used to perform hydraulic fracturing, or "fracking," in Texas.

 Oil and gas companies are now going to have to be more transparent about what types of chemicals they use, where they use them, and how much they use them.
 The legislation also includes requirements about the amount of water used in fracking, since it is a cause for concern how much water is being used and where it is being taken from.
 The current reported amount of water used in fracking operations is less than 1% of Texas' supply, but many believe this number is not up to date.
 Many wish the law would have gone further, but it will undoubtedly lead to better protection for South Texas residents who are being exposed to the dangers of fracking in the Eagle Ford Shale area.
 The only concern is with making sure that South Texas residents do not suffer health problems and economic calamity as the result of fracking.